Guidance on completing an international trademark application

 (d) Special type of mark:

 If the trademark is a three-dimensional mark (get-up), a sound mark or a collective mark, etc., you must indicate this by checking the appropriate box.
+If the trademark belongs to other trademark categories such as a motion trademark, hologram or odour, you must state this in the application field in section 9 (e) (i).
 See WIPO's guidance MM2.INF regarding collective mark provisions.

 (e) Description of the trademark: